Healthy Banana Ice Cream

 - Place the chopped frozen bananas in the blender/ food processor, hit chop, blend, start, puree, etc and watch your blender or food processor dance.
 After 30 seconds to 1 minute, you will see your bananas turn into little balls of chalky- like pellets.
 At this point you are thinking, Laura has no clue what she is talking about and you want to quit.
 Well talk yourself out of it.
 Keep going.

 - Wait.
 This step is the hardest step.
-It takes a while (4-5 minutes) for the bananas to start transforming into the consistency of soft serve ice cream but I promise you patience is a virtue and yummy things comes to those who wait.
+It takes a while (4-5 minutes) for the bananas to start transforming into the consistency of soft serve ice cream, but I promise you patience is a virtue and yummy things comes to those who wait.
 I will mention again and reiterate the importance of having your bananas chopped up from the start.
 It is these crucial ⅘ minutes that can burn your motor up or dull your blade if they were just dropped in whole.

 - Once you see that all or majority of the ice cream is that yummy soft serve consistency, you have a choice.
-Finish up and eat your dairy free, gluten free, paleo healthy banana ice cream OR you can go crazy, live a little and add a topping.
+Finish up and eat your dairy free, gluten free, 1 ingredient paleo healthy banana ice cream OR you can go crazy, live a little and add a topping.
 Since I live on the edge, I usually add something but I will tell you a little goes a long way.
-To make ice cream for my crazy family of 4, I may use 3 or 4 bananas tops and all I do is put 1 hefty spoonful of peanut butter and my kids think they are eating peanut butter ice cream not banana ice cream.
-Peanut butter was our favorite mix- in until recently Ben tried adding a few dark chocolate chips to the blender in addition to the PB and it is awesome too.
+To make ice cream for my crazy family of 4, I may use 3 or 4 bananas tops and all I do is put 1 hefty spoonful of almond butter and my kids think they are eating almond butter ice cream not banana ice cream.
+Almond butter was our favorite mix- in until recently Ben tried adding a few dark chocolate chips to the blender in addition to the Almond Butter and it is awesome too.
 Those are the pictures you will see below.
-The rest of the time, we usually add the peanut butter to the blender and after we scoop it out into our cups we may top our ice cream with chocolate chips or toasted coconut or nuts.
+The rest of the time, we usually add the almond butter to the blender and after we scoop it out into our cups we may top our ice cream with chocolate chips or toasted coconut or nuts.
 Again you can add whatever you want, like you would order at your local ice cream parlor.
 Does anyone really refer to ice cream joints as parlors anymore?
 I digress.

 - Scoop and add toppings and be ready to be wowed.